Quick Contact Form

 We operate three types of short term appointment for patients with pain or discomfort.

 By their very nature, all of these appointments are 'first aid', designed to get you out of trouble.
-In most cases you will need to come back for a more permanent resolution of the issue.
-For example a dentist may place a temporary filling on a broken tooth but ask you to return in a few weeks for a permanent filling to be placed.
+In most cases you will need to come back for a more permanent resolution of the problem.
+For example a dentist may place a temporary filling on a broken tooth but you'll need to return for a longer appointment in a few weeks for a permanent filling to be placed.

 The cost of an emergency appointment for non-exempt NHS patients is £20.60.
 If a tooth needs a permament filling, extraction or root treating the dentist will advise you of the additional cost in advance.